-The Fund may sell securities short up to a maximum of 50% of its net asset value and borrow cash up to a maximum of 50% of its net asset value.
-The combined use of short selling and cash borrowing is subject to an overall limit of 50% of the Fund's net asset value (collectively, the "Short Selling Limits").
-The Fund obtained exemptive relief from the Canadian securities regulatory authorities from the Short Selling Limits to permit the Fund to short sell "government securities" (as defined in NI 81-102) in excess of 50% of the Fund's net asset value provided that the Fund's aggregate exposure to short selling, cash borrowing and specified derivatives transactions remains within the 300% of the Fund's net asset value limit prescribed by NI 81-102.
+- sell securities short up to a maximum of 100% of its net asset value (other than Government Securities) and borrow cash up to a maximum of 100% of its net asset value.
+The combined use of short selling and cash borrowing is subject to an overall limit of 100% of the Fund's net asset value; - short sell Government Securities in an amount up to 300% of the Fund's net asset value provided that the Fund's aggregate exposure to short selling, cash borrowing and specified derivatives transactions remains within the 300% of the Fund's net asset value limit prescribed by NI 81-102.

 Cash borrowing will be used to establish leverage by funding the purchase of long positions, or to fund redemptions if needed.
 Short selling will be used to manage interest rate exposure or to establish outright short exposure.
 Cash generated from short selling may be used to fund long positions.